Sypool Lists on AscendEX - NewsBreak

 Sypool Lists on AscendEX

-AscendEX is excited to announce the listing of the Spool token (SYP) under the trading pair USDT/SYP on September 21, 2021 at 1 p.m.
+AscendEX is excited to announce the listing of the Sypool token (SYP) under the trading pair USDT/SYP on Sept.
+21 at 1 p.m.
 UTC.
-AscendEX will be integrating staking and DeFi yield farming functionalities for Sypool.
+AscendEX will be integrating Staking and DeFi Yield Farming functionalities for Sypool.
 In celebration of the SYP listing, AscendEX and the SYP team will launch a number of limited-time promotional events, taking place between 12:00 a.m.
-UTC, on September 22, 2021, and 12:00 a.m.
-UTC, on September 29, 2021.cryptocoingossip.com
+UTC, on Sept.
+22, and 12:00 a.m.
+UTC, on Sept.
+29, 2021.
+By depositing and trading SYP tokens, users will have the chance to share SYP pooled rewards worth up to 100,000 USDT.www.newsbtc.com

 Comments / 0